Dear Crusader Families,

 Parents, thank you for partnering with us in this endeavor of keeping the learning going and offering the “same” quality Catholic education that you have been used to from our amazing faculty at St. Monica.
-Know that even experienced teachers “throw in the towel”, so to speak, on certain lessons and certain days, and just go out for extra recess.
+Know that even experienced teachers “throw in the towel,” so to speak, on individual lessons and individual days, and just go out for extra recess.
 You, as your child’s primary educators, also have that ability.
 We understand.
 Their emotional well-being reigns supreme (and yours!).

 Some things to keep in mind, as you journey through these uncharted waters:

 - Parents’ need for computer usage and internet bandwidth trumps all student live/recorded classes.
 Your ability to successfully work from home is the top priority.

 - All live classes are recorded and available to view later.
 (Even though I am incentivizing attendance in my live class by giving participation points, participation is a tiny portion of their overall grade.
 I just know middle schoolers might sleep all day.)

 - Prioritize what you can do as a family.
 Our goal would be that all children finish all activities, but we also understand that not every parent can sit with their child(ren) all day long and instruct in the lessons (thus why the lessons are recorded and can be viewed later).

 - Math and reading are top priorities with writing and spelling coming in second.
 Make sure to incorporate prayer.
 And do what you can and are able.
 Reach out to your child’s teacher if you want/need more assistance.
 We are here to help and want to help in any way possible.